harjitmoe/egs-indices/README.md

-megadb_generate_initial.py|generate the portion of the database covered by the Ookii database, using that as a framework, but adding information from other sources. megadb_fetch_haylonew.py|further generate database entries for those Story comics covered by HayloList.html but not Ookii.dat megadb_fetch_newfiles.py|add the remaining database entries using NewFiles.txt and building upon it. megadb_fetch_tss.py|fetch transcripts (not included in repo) if possible (not) and obtain titles for some strips (titlebank.dat and titleharjit.py and others) megadb_fetch_zorua.py|add Zorua information from zorua_db.dat megadb_indextransforms.py|reorganise Story database to the arc-line hierarchy used by EGS, and reorganise SB by year. megadb_pull_bg.py|add entries for legacy backgrounds.
+megadb_generate_initial.py|generate the portion of the database covered by the Ookii database, using that as a framework, but adding information from other sources. megadb_fetch_haylonew.py|further generate database entries for those Story comics covered by HayloList.html but not Ookii.dat megadb_fetch_newfiles.py|add the remaining database entries using NewFiles.txt and building upon it. megadb_fetch_tss.py|fetch transcripts and obtain titles for some strips (titlebank.dat and titleharjit.py and others) megadb_fetch_zorua.py|add Zorua information from zorua_db.dat megadb_indextransforms.py|reorganise Story database to the arc-line hierarchy used by EGS, and reorganise SB by year. megadb_pull_bg.py|add entries for legacy backgrounds.